iam-shanmichael/sm-dac-flutter-boilerplates/dac_button/README.md

 - Version: 1.0.0
 - Supported platforms: Android, iOS, & Web

-A customize Button widget for PDAX.
+A customize Button widget for SM-DAC.

 ## Features

-- Can be used for the default button behavior for PDAX products.
+- Can be used for the default button behavior for SM-DAC products.
-- Can be used for customise button for PDAX products.
+- Can be used for customise button for SM-DAC products.

 ## Installation via Github repo